meanmachin3/Random-quote-generator/README.md

 ###Created with lots of ☕ and ⌛
-#### Special thanks to [Codrops](http://tympanus.net/codrops/2016/09/29/transition-effect-with-css-masks/) for the UI tutorial and resources
+#### Special thanks to [Article on Codrops](http://tympanus.net/codrops/2016/09/29/transition-effect-with-css-masks/) for the UI tutorial and resources